MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Action.md

 ### State Type

-The **N-GVariantType** of the state that the action has, or `Any` if the action is stateless.
+The **N-GObject** of the state that the action has, or `Any` if the action is stateless.
 This is immutable.

 The **Gnome::GObject::Value** type of property *state-type* is `G_TYPE_BOXED`.